 Casual Writing over Formal Writing – I much prefer to write casually and like I talk, I really dislike consultant-speak – especially in marketing materials.
 You’ll see contractions everywhere and it’s a hill I’ll die on.

 Problems, not just Solutions – I strongly oppose the adage “don’t come to me with problems, come to me with solutions”.
 I believe you should try and think of solutions, but you shouldn’t bury a problem that you don’t have a solution for.
 We’re a team, and it’s not on you to solve every problem yourself.
+Aim to bring more solutions than problems, but bring both!

 Something over Nothing – Outside of product, I generally find it easier to iterate on something than coming up with the initial idea.